TharunKumarReddyPolu/Graduate-Market-Place/README.md

  ✏️ One Stop solution for e-Exchange of products within a student(Graduates, Undergraduates and Postgraduates) community.<br>
  ✏️ Here you can post the product you want to sell or look for products you wanted to buy from other fellow students.<br>

- 📌 Tech Stack used: Python, HTML, TailwindCSS, Django, SQL Database<br>
+ 📌 Tech Stack used: Python, HTML, CSS, JavaScript, TailwindCSS, Django, SQL Database<br>

 ### If you're an open-source developer/enthusiast, Feel free to Contribute 😁🛠 Be it code or non-code 😉
 ## Steps to follow📃

-### 1. Fork the project 🔪 (_This creates a copy of the project into repositories of your GitHub account_)
+### 1. Fork the project 🔪

    [Fork Button](https://github.com/TharunKumarReddyPolu/Graduate-Market-Place)

+   > _This creates a copy of the project into repositories of your GitHub account_

 ### 2. Clone the forked repository 📥